ulph/PhasePhdgr/README.md

 ## json ##

 We rely on nlhomann/json for this.
+We have a forked version to tweak the pretty print behaviour.

 Our code expects nlhomann/json.hpp in include path.
 There is a field in our CMAKE for it.

+## threadpool ##

+We rely on a threadpool implementation of this.
+Note, forked to add a namespace.